emptycoder/shape-fp/docs/list.md

 # List

-The List<T> monad is a wrapper around an array of items of type T.
+The `List<T>` monad is a wrapper around an array of items of type T.

-The easiest way to create an instance of this class is to use the helper function `list`.
+The recommended way to create an instance of this class is to use the helper function `list`.

 ```typescript
 list([1, 2, 3])